adriank-ps/bigdatabook-v1/README.md

 # Source codes from the handbook:
 "Introduction to big data.
-Theoretical and practical aspects.".
+Theoretical and practical aspects"